piercirocaliandro/piercirocaliandro/README.md

-...Cooking some Spaghetti code... :spaghetti:
+<h1>...Cooking some Spaghetti code... :spaghetti:</h1>

 # Hello There !
-I am a computer engineer born and raised at University of Rome Tor Vergata.<br>
+I am a computer engineer born and raised at University of Rome Tor Vergata.
+If you are interested, you can find the projects that I developed during these 5 years of uni [here](https://github.com/orgs/BSc-MSc-Projects/repositories).<br><br>
 Currently, I am working as a security researcher and trying to pursue a PhD in Computer Engineering.

 # About this github profile